Tech Talk: Ext JS and Angular 2 – Use the Best of Both to Build Your Apps

 Many companies would like to do away with their legacy apps, but the process of applying a new UI technology can be daunting.
 CNX has made a business out of modernizing legacy apps by using Ext JS, with an emphasis on the IBM i platform (formerly AS/400) and the CNX Valence Modernization Suite.
 In this session, Richard will walk through the process CNX uses and share some app modernization success stories.

 An Ext JS Dashboard for Visualizing and Interacting with IoT Data

 Big data and Internet of Things (IoT) connectivity is increasingly forcing enterprises to find solutions to organize and visualize large amounts of incoming data.
 To allow rapid decision-making for everything from immediate actions in tactical situations to strategic analysis and reporting, developers need the ability to provide a flexible dashboard that allows users to visualize critical insights from all that data, on any screen and device.
 This session will demonstrate a dashboard app that provides big data analysis capabilities and interacts with IoT devices via Ext JS constructed components including Grids, Charts, and Widgets.

-Speaker: Daniel Gallo, Sencha
+Daniel Gallo, Sales Engineer at Sencha

 How to Auto Generate a Back-end in Minutes

 Undo and redo is a very common but not trivial feature, requested in most types of modern web applications.
 An application may define complex data processing rules involving data from different stores, which is tricky to handle when undoing an operation.
 With the Robo tool, we'll show you how to accurately revert data to any previous state with a simple undo() call.